-The Greenville Hazard Mitigation Work Group considered other hazards that could occur within the town, but which received a ranking as a low risk including avalanche, coastal flooding, solar storms and space weather, and earthquakes.
+The Greenville Hazard Mitigation Work Group considered other hazards that could occur within the town, but which received a ranking as a low risk including avalanche, coastal flooding, solar storms and space weather, and earthquakes greater than 4.0 on the Richter Scale.
 These low-risk hazards were not included in this vulnerability assessment.